The64thGamer/cheeseepedia/content/wiki/chuck-e-live-stage-dance-floor.md

 ### 2019 Model

 In 2019 alongside the remodel of {{< wiki-link "San Bruno, CA (1270-1272 El Camino Real)" >}}, the Dance Floors were updated to have a screen that could display interactive graphics on it.
 The floodlights and six TVs saw no changes.
-The floor started with just the generic pre-installed programs displayed on it, such as an interactable koi pond, but starting with {{< wiki-link "Chuck E Cheese's Show 3 2020 &amp; DJ Munch's Glow Party" >}} it would receive custom graphics and programs relating to the current media playing in the store.
+The floor started with just the generic pre-installed programs displayed on it, such as an interactable koi pond, but starting with {{< wiki-link "Chuck E. Cheese's Show 3 2020 &amp; DJ Munch's Glow Party" >}} it would receive custom graphics and programs relating to the current media playing in the store.

 ### 2021 Model